Kostanjevica na Krki: History

 The town is protected as a cultural and historical monument.
-Kostanjevica is the oldest city of the region.
+Kostanjevica is the oldest town of the region.
 In the early 13th century, the Carinthian duke Bernhard von Spanheim established the Fons Sanctae Mariae Cistercian Abbey on the southern frontier of the March of Carniola, which he claimed against the resistance of the Patriarchs of Aquileia and the Dukes of Merania.

 The monastery, a filial of Viktring Abbey near Klagenfurt, was enlarged in a Baroque style in the early 18th century.
 It was nevertheless finally disbanded in 1785 by the Habsburg emperor Joseph II.

 The settlement of Kostanjevica was first mentioned as a town in 1210 and received market rights in 1249.
 During the Late Middle Ages it was an important commercial centre in the Duchy of Carniola held by the Habsburg archdukes of Austria.
 After several devastations by Ottoman military raids in the 15th and 16th centuries, it lost its importance.
 After the 17th century, it turned into a mostly rural settlement, which however retained its town status.
-In 2000, it was recognised by the National Assembly as a city.
+In 2000, it was recognised by the National Assembly as a town.